McKay Building Replacement

 Timeline

-• Master Planning started in 2020 and took two years.
+- Master Planning started in 2020 and took 2 years.

-• Programming started in late 2021 and should take two years.
+- Programming started in late 2021 and took 2 years.

 Announcements and Updates